Rab1na12/cloudsimple-azure-docs/CloudSimpleVM/cs-vm-overview.md

 ## Contact CloudSimple Support

-You can create a support request by clicking here: [CloudSimple Support Portal](https://support.cloudsimple.com) (This will open the CloudSimple support portal in a new browser tab).
+You can create a support request by clicking here: [CloudSimple Support Portal](https://support.cloudsimple.com) (This will open the link in a new browser tab).